 Conclusion

 For me Canyon de Chelly is a definite bucket list park to visit.
 Being able to go into the canyon with a guide who is so knowledgeable is something you can’t get in other parks.
 It helps to understand what ancient people went through and how it still is home to the Navajo.
 Even though it may seem a little off the beaten path, it still is a beautiful place in New Mexico, and you can get to other places on the Navajo Nation easily from here.
 We not only love to travel but hope to inspire others to find their adventure and enjoy all the great places our world has to offer.
 Even if you just take a quick road trip near your home there is always an adventure waiting for you.
 Please read more of our blogs if you are interested in other places we have visited to help find your adventure.
-To see our tour please click picture below for video of Canyon de Chelly:

 By Greg and Peggy